September 29

 - 1974:

 - Lou Brock steals his 118th and last base on the final day of the season.
+This remains the all-time National League record.

 - Hiroshi Takahashi of the Nippon Ham Fighters becomes the first player in Nippon Pro Baseball to play all nine positions in a game.
-Primarily a catcher, Takahashi is a versatile player who would appear at 20+ games at every position except catcher during his career.
+Primarily a catcher, Takahashi is a versatile player who would appear at 20+ games at every position except pitcher during his career.
 Takahashi takes the mound in the 9th and retires pitcher Tsuneo Nozaki on a fly before Hidetake Watanabe relieves him.
 It will be 26 years before another player, Akihito Igarashi, matches the feat in Japan.

 - 1978 - Jim Rice doubles and singles against the Toronto Blue Jays in Fenway Park.
 Rice is the first American Leaguer to amass 400 total bases since Joe DiMaggio in 1937.